openshift/test-pull-requests/README.md

      * Run any desired tests to prove the build and tests will pass if merged
      * Verify each tested pull request is still mergeable with: test_pull_requests --test_merge_pull_request $PULL_ID --repo $REPO
      * Merge each tested pull request with: test_pull_requests --merge_pull_request $PULL_ID --repo $REPO
- * Run test_pull_requests as a jenkins or cron job.
+ * Run test_pull_requests as a Jenkins or cron job.
 Note that GitHub is rate limited but typical projects can still run this script every few mins without running out of requests.